 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Saint Arsenius the Great is a revered example of monasticism and also a teacher who knew how to inspire and encourage.

-Born to a cultured Roman family in 354, Arsenius received an excellent education.
+He was born to a cultured Roman family in 354 and received an excellent education.
 He chose not to follow the worldly paths open to him, and was ordained a deacon.
 Quiet and retiring, he was content to serve in that capacity in one of Rome's churches.

 Arsenius did his best with the two high-spirited boys.
 But for such a lover of silence, with no wish to be singled out or even noticed, court life was a painful burden rather than an honor.
 The court constantly bustled with activity and chatter.
 People frequently noticed him--he had, after all, been chosen to educate young men who might one day be rulers.

 It all became too much, and he decided to heed the interior voice that kept urging him to go and find silence and solitude.
 He changed from his court dress into simple clothes, made his way to the coast and boarded a ship sailing for Egypt.